-Directors, officers, employees and technical consultants of the Company are eligible to participate in the Stock Option Plan (each, a "Participant").
+Directors, officers, employees (including management company employees) and certain consultants of the Company are eligible to participate in the Stock Option Plan (each, a "Participant").

 Exercise Price and Term of Options

 The exercise price per Common Share under any incentive stock option granted by the Company may not be less than the Discounted Market Price (as defined under the policies of the TSXV).